yaoxiaoyuan/mimix/readme.md

 Mimix is a tool for Seq2seq learning framework based on Pytorch.
 Basically, I implement several generative models, including rnn-seq2seq and transformer.
 Some other models, such as Text CNN, Transformer-based classifier and Transformer-based Language model, are also provided.
 To facilitate the use of pretrained models, Mimix can also load bert model weights.
 Other pretrained models may be supported in the future.

 I have trained some Chinese Generative Models which are listed in Demo section.
-You can follow the instructions and run the demo.
+You can follow the instructions and run the demo.  **An application is required for model download.**

-## Updates

-20210913 release Chinese chitchat, poet, summarization generation models

-20220621 release Chinese poet v2, summarization v2, question paraphrase generation and question similarity models

-20220709 release Chinese modern poet and lyric generation model

-20220814 release Chinese question generation model

-20220906 release Chinese ancient translation model

-20221010 release Chinese comment generation model v1, Chinese essay generation v1

 ## Requirements